GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToHostAHack.md

 When inviting external participants, make sure you follow your organization's privacy policies.
 At a minimum, make sure to disclose to the attendees that all members of the event will be able to see each others Name, Email Address, and anything they say and share within the various channels within the team.

-#### Azure Subscription
+#### GCP Subscription

-Most of the hacks in the gHacks collection require attendees to have "Contributor" access to an Azure subscription.
+Most of the hacks in the gHacks collection require attendees to have "Contributor" access to a GCP project.

-It is important to work with the event stakeholder to decide how attendees will access Azure.
+It is important to work with the event stakeholder to decide how attendees will access GCP.
 Some organizations may provide individuals with their own subscriptions.
 Other organizations may provide access to a shared subscription created specifically for attendees to use during the hack event.

-If the organization provides the attendees with access to an Azure subscription, it is a good practice to share what the predicted cost of Azure resources used during the hack will be.
+If the organization provides the attendees with access to a GCP project, it is a good practice to share what the predicted cost of GCP resources used during the hack will be.
 No one wants a surprise bill at the end.

-If the organization is not providing access to an Azure subscription for the hack, attendees will need to provide there own.
+If the organization is not providing access to a GCP project for the hack, attendees will need to provide there own or a QwikLabs environment if the hack has created one.

-If an attendee has a Visual Studio subscription, they can use the free Azure credits that come with it.
-Credit amounts vary by subscription level.

-For more information, see: [Use Microsoft Azure in Visual Studio subscriptions](https://docs.microsoft.com/en-us/visualstudio/subscriptions/vs-azure)

-Finally, attendees can create a free trial Azure account to participate in the hack event by [signing up for Azure HERE.](https://azure.microsoft.com/en-us/free/)

 #### Workstation Security

 Some organizations have tight security policies enforced on their employees' workstations.
-A common one is to not provide users with adminstrator priviledges on their workstation.
+A common one is to not provide users with administrator privileges on their workstation.
 If this is the case, it may prevent them from installing tools or software needed to complete the hack.

-One workaround is to use the Azure Cloud Shell.
-However, some organizations may disable access to the Azure Cloud Shell.
-Another workaround is to provision a workstation VM in Azure that attendees can RDP into to complete the hack.
+One workaround is to use the Google Cloud Shell.
+However, some organizations may disable access to the Google Cloud Shell.
+Another workaround is to provision a workstation VM in GCP that attendees can SSH into to complete the hack.

-Tight firewalls may make it challenging to access Azure itself from an organization's workstations.
+Tight firewalls may make it challenging to access even the GCP Console itself from an organization's workstations.
 This is when you bang your head against the wall, give up, and be thankful you don't work for that organization! :)

-All of these security concerns and their mitigations should be identified and addressed with the organization event stakeholder ahead of time.
+All of these security concerns and their mitigation should be identified and addressed with the organization event stakeholder ahead of time.

-### Microsoft Team Creation
+### Google Chat Space Creation

 Now that you've gotten all of the overhead out of the way, it's time to build your event's team in Teams.